RainingClouds/how-we-work/PRICING_MODEL.md

 ## NO to Fixed Cost Model

 With a Fixed-Price model, you build specification in the beginning, which means you are effectively making serious decisions when you have the least amount of information.
 You can’t change (or it gets difficult / expensive to change) when you learn.
+We think accurate, long-term estimations are virtually impossible to make

 **Case Study**